 The best kind of security is the one which enables prevention of attacks by decreasing the attack surface.

-Info: And as long as your devices are inside a Faraday bag, no signal will be capable of penetrating its thick layers of intertwined tin foil and plastic.
+Info: And as long as your devices are inside a Faraday bag, no signal will be capable of penetrating its thick layers of intertwined copper mesh and plastic.

 You prevent malevolent attacks before they can even happen.

 This way, you can stop worrying about stealthy remote hacks forever and allow your phone, car keys, Bitcoin hardware wallets, and RFID credit cards to rest in a safe environment while you don’t use them.

 Info: Faraday cages are so efficient and affordable that they are used and trusted by US and NATO military operatives under the Tempest standards.